 - Dreams exaggerate.
 Wildly.
 Dreams are experienced as alarmingly real.
 Take these facts into consideration when you engage with a dream.
 You will need to take a little distance from the emotionality of it all.
 It all feels so very real.
 Remember: it is not.

 - Take note of the ways that you are behaving in your dreams.
 Most usually you will find that this is similar to how you respond in everyday life.
 Dreams are really useful in that they can help you to identify your own nonproductive and self-limiting, and often habitual, responses to the challenges and opportunities that you face in real life.
 Dreams can be enormously helpful in this way.
 Take this as good advice, and to identify what would be better ways of responding in everyday life.

 - The event (the “drama”) in the dream.
-For example: Water rising: This is an image that typically comes up at times of rising sadness/depression/anxiety.
+For example water rising: this is an image that typically comes up at times of rising sadness/depression/anxiety.
 It is the combination of water (tears, grief/strong emotions) plus the fear of ‘drowning’, and the danger of being overwhelmed by it all.
 It is a double or triple metaphor: Your own emotions rising, drowning (that is, not coping), and the fear of becoming overwhelmed.
-Note how I have taken the elements apart to make them work: If it happens in your own home, you can add a fourth possibility: that of your own home is being invaded – being ‘taken over’.
-A new baby being born often refers to the potential for new opportunity, new life, whereas death in a dream can refer to a big change. “death of the existing/the old”).
-Real death more often come in various disguises, from transformation to more ominous messages that I will deal with later.
+Note how I have taken the elements apart to make them work.
+If it happens in your own home, you can add a fourth possibility: that of your own home is being invaded – being ‘taken over’.
+A new baby being born often refers to the potential for new opportunity, new life, whereas death in a dream can refer to a big change (death of the existing/the old).
+Real death more often come in various disguises, from transformation to more ominous messages.